-Professor candidates will be expected to excel in teaching and show substantial service with leadership, community service and innovation.
+Candidates for the Professor level will be expected to excel in teaching and show substantial service with leadership, community service and innovation.
 Professor candidates are expected to be leaders and mentors to junior faculty members.
-They will provide college and campus leadership in their field and are expected to be active in regional and national educational groups.
-The candidate must demonstrate scholarly activity along with evidence of educational expertise and innovation.
+They will provide college and campus leadership in their field and are expected to be active in their discipline and/or educational groups on a regional and national level.
+Candidates must demonstrate continued scholarly activity.
+Research funding is not expected as medical education funding sources are scarce.
+Scholarly activity shall be construed broadly and examples of scholarly activity include, but are not limited to: